Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Experimental Setup

 \subsection{Training Setup}

-We conduct experiments with \textsc{Llama-3.1-8B-base} and \textsc{Mistral-Nemo-12B-base} \cite{grattafiori2024llama}, using \textsc{GlotCC} \cite{kargaran2024glotcc} as the source of target-language training data.
-By default, each language subnetwork is trained on up to 100M tokens in the target language, with additional experiments varying the training size between 50M and 200M tokens for a subset of languages.
+We experiment with \textsc{Llama-3.1-8B}, \textsc{Mistral-Nemo-12B} and \textsc{Aya-Expanse-8B}, using \textsc{GlotCC} \cite{kargaran2024glotcc} as target-language training data.
+Each subnetwork is trained on up to 100M tokens by default, with additional experiments varying the size from 50M to 200M tokens for a subset of languages.
 We focus on 12 underrepresented languages \cite{joshi-etal-2020-state}, reported in Table~\ref{tab:neurons_params}.

-Subnetworks are identified for each language using 100MB of \textsc{GlotCC} data, with thresholds \(K=5\%\) and activity thresholds of 0.95, following \citet{gurgurov2025languagearithmeticssystematiclanguage}.
-Each subnetwork is fine-tuned for one epoch with batch size 2, a learning rate of \(1\times10^{-4}\), and weight decay of 0.01.
-We use AdamW \cite{loshchilov2019decoupledweightdecayregularization} with gradient clipping \cite{mikolov2012statistical} for stability.
-Validation is performed every 500 steps, and the best checkpoint is selected by validation loss on the corresponding \textsc{Flores-200} subset \cite{costa2022no}.
+Subnetworks are identified for each language using 100MB of the target data, with thresholds \(\rho=5\%\) and activity thresholds of 0.95.
+Each subnetwork is trained for one epoch (batch size 2) using AdamW \cite{loshchilov2019decoupledweightdecayregularization} with a learning rate of \(1\times10^{-4}\), weight decay 0.01, and gradient clipping \cite{mikolov2012statistical}.
+We validate every 500 steps and select the best checkpoint via validation loss on the corresponding \textsc{Flores-200} subset \cite{costa2022no}.